microsoft/cardboard-circuits/terminals/magnet-clips/index.md

 ![A magnet clip]({{site.baseurl}}/assets/terminals/magnet-clips/magnet4.jpg)

 * Extra points: add more cardboard around the cable to ensure that it would be ripped away.

+## Acknoledgments

+This technique was inspired from [How to make Magnetic Battery Connectors](https://youtu.be/dI0lRjsIEpU).